 The Rogue River is in southwest Oregon.
 It begins its westward journey near Crater Lake and continues about 215 miles to its end in the Pacific Ocean.
 It was one of the first eight rivers designated as a Wild and Scenic River in 1968 and today, the lower portion of the Rogue has been called one of the best whitewater runs in the U.S.

 The Rogue’s rugged outdoor attractions has a long history.
 In fact, in the 1930’s and 1940’s the peaceful scenery and good fishing along the Rogue River attracted many famous Hollywood personalities like Clark Gable, Bing Crosby and Ginger Rogers.
-Even though on screen, Ginger Rogers danced in heels and glamorous evening gowns, off screen she was quite an avid fisherwoman, trading in the heels for wading boots, and for many years owning a ranch along the Rogue.
+Even though on screen, Ginger Rogers dazzled as she danced in heels and glamorous evening gowns, off screen she was quite an avid fisherwoman, trading in the heels for wading boots, and for many years owning a ranch along the Rogue.

 My Rogue River Rafting Experience